 To not send a letter after an interview is a missed opportunity.
-None employer will change his mind about you in negative terms, if you send a short letter to him.
-On the other hand, you can easily improve your chances to get a job, if you are able to write a very good follow up letter.
+Employer will never change his mind about you in negative terms, if you send a short letter.
+On the other hand, you can easily improve your chances of getting a job, if you write a good follow up letter.

-But in many cases, the decision is taken after some time and after detailed review of every single application and answers to interview questions people provided.
-If it is a case, you can try to move the scales your direction, just by sending the follow up email after interview.
+Recruiters are often tired after long interview session and can easily forget on several candidates.
+It is sad but true that candidates last on the schedule have the biggest chance of getting the job, just because of the fresh memories… But in many cases, the final decision is made after some time and after detailed review of every single job application.
+If it is a case, you can try to move the scales your direction, just by sending a simple follow up email after interview.
 Let’s have a look at some specifications of this letter:

-You should exactly mention where, when and with who your interview took place.
-Some busy interviewers can easily interview fifty applicants in a week.
-If you think that they remember on you when seeing your name, you are terribly wrong.
-You have to remind them what happened and when they interviewed you for a job.
-To mention the name of the position in your follow up email is also strongly advisable.
+You should mention exactly where, when and with who your interview took place.
+Some busy recruiters can easily interview fifty applicants in a single week.
+If you think that they remember on you, you are terribly wrong.
+You have to remind them what happened and when they interviewed you for a job… And do not forget to mention the name of the position!

-You should give them few more hints why to decide for you and not for the other applicants.
-To mention how well you felt in the company is just a little detail you can use for your favor.
+You can give them few more reasons to decide for you and not for other applicants.
+To mention how well you felt in the company is just a little detail…

-Also, to mention that you are motivated to do the job after the interview or mention some of your strengths that are related to the job is again a small detail.
-But small details can often make a huge difference at the end, especially when the situation is close and they can not decide whether to choose candidate A or B. So do not underestimate this fact…
+Also, to mention that you are motivated to do the job after the interview, or mention some of your strengths that are related to the job, is a small detail again.
+But small details can often make a huge difference at the end, especially when the situation is close and they can not decide whether to choose candidate A or B. So do not underestimate it…

 Be genuine and stand out from the crowd

-Your letter should be as unique as possible.
-Avoid using any general formulations and sentences.
+Your letter should be unique.
+Avoid using general formulations and sentences.
 Speak about specific interview and particular reasons why you are a good match for the job.
-Employers are tired from general formulations that appear on too many thank you notes and follow up letters.
+Employers are fed up with general formulations that appear on too many thank you notes and follow up letters.
 Say it in your own words.
 That’s the best advice for your writing.

 Honest compliment is never a bad idea

 Every single human being desires for a feeling of recognition.
 We love when someone compliments us for our job.
-Recruiters are also human beings, thought they may not seem to be sometimes .
+Recruiters are also human beings, thought they seem to not be sometimes .
 It is a good idea to compliment them for something in the interview.
-You can use the following formulations, but we advice you to put it in your own wording.
+You can use the following formulations for example:

 Thank you for your professional approach in the interview.